can help you take back control of your life

-Trauma counselling exists to help individuals who suffered trauma to work through their experiences to minimise the effects of PTSD and to be able to lead a normal, happy life further.
+Trauma counselling exists to help individuals who suffered trauma to work through their experiences to minimize the effects of PTSD and to be able to lead a normal, happy life further.

 Lauren Moore Counselling offers professional counselling services for victims who require help to work through past events.
-I have worked with many patients over the years and I am fully aware that there is no one-size-fits-all solution for trauma counselling.
-I offer to work with you and your family and friends to deal with that happened to you and to acquire healthy ways to cope with the consequences.
+We have worked with many patients over the years and are fully aware that there is no one-size-fits-all solution for trauma counselling.
+We offer to work with you and your family and friends to deal with that happened to you and to acquire healthy ways to cope with the consequences.

 Drop us a Line